gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 chunk with ETMOUT cause (specified in
 {{sctp-Crypto-new-error-causes}}).
 Depending on the state, and additional Cause-Specific code will be added.
-If the Protection Engine specifies that KEY handling is implemented inband and the T-valid timeout occurs during the handshake the Cause-Specific code to use is EHANDSHAKE.
+If the protection engine specifies that KEY handling is implemented inband and the T-valid timeout occurs during the handshake the Cause-Specific code to use is EHANDSHAKE.
 If the T-valid timeout occurs during the Validation, the